 From listening to friends who have had bachelorette parties and also knowing some Nashville insider information, we’ve gathered a comprehensive list that allows you and your friends to take the typical bachelorette party route … or to diverge a little for some bonding beyond the mimosas and pedal taverns.
 Behold …

 Your 2- to 3-day Guide of Things to Do, Places to Eat & Fun to Have …

 You are going to have so many photos from the weekend, so good looking hair is a must.
-The bachelorette party favorite is The Blowout Co. in the Gulch, but they have two other Nashville locations that are a Lyft ride away if the Gulch location is already booked.
-If you want to venture into Green Hills, another local favorite is The Dry House.
+Bachelorette party favorites are The Blowout Co. in the Gulch and The Dry Bar in Capitol View but they both have other Nashville locations that are a Lyft ride away if the downtown locations are already booked.
+If you want to venture into Green Hills, another local favorite is The Dry House Nashville.

 You are here to bond with your friends, and that can be over some margaritas or mimosas, but it is also fun to share a unique experience that is very “Nashville.”
 We suggest:

-- Make your own candle at The Candle Bar.
+- Make your own candle at Paddywax Candle Bar.